An integrated FRMS can increase safety and employee satisfaction by actively managing fatigue in pilots, aircrew, maintenance and ground staff.

 The management committee was elected at the inaugural meeting on 8th May 2009 by those attending that meeting.
-In turn, the Committee invited Dr Curt Graeber to become the non-executive Chair and were pleased to have his support and acceptance.
+The current committee members are those shown below.

 These are the Principles that are required to describe the manner in which the Forum will operate and be managed on behalf of the membership